 The visual search engine (in this case Google) provides pictures that match the search request (find images based on keywords).
 The result page shows pictures that an image classifier has tagged with the classes "brown" and "puppy".

 But it doesn't stop here.
 When clicking on the top left picture, the algorithm shows additional pictures on the right (find similar images).
-Behind the scenes, an image classifier has scanned all images in its database, e.g. for color, shape, size.
+Behind the scenes, an image classifier has scanned all images in its database, e.g. for color, shape, and size.
 The algorithms then calculated how much they match with the clicked-on picture from the top left.

 As you can see, the dogs in the resulting images look very similar: they have the same dark brown fur color and their faces have a similar shape and size.

 Take a look at an example of image classification in fashion here.

 #2 Logo detection: Enabling brands to do "visual listening"